Skip to Content

 Adjustable Voltage Setpoints

-Adjustable voltage setpoints allow you to adjust the charging voltage to align with the type of battery/batteries you have, whether they’re lead-acid, AGM, gel, or lithium-ion batteries.
-In some controllers, you simply select the appropriate battery type and it has the correct charging parameters pre-programmed.
+Adjustable voltage setpoints let you tune the charging voltage to match the type of battery you have, whether it’s lead-acid, AGM, gel, or lithium-ion.
+In some controllers, you simply select the appropriate battery type, and it has the correct charging parameters pre-programmed.
 Other controllers may allow you to manually configure custom charging voltages for each charging stage.
 Either works.

 On/Off Switch